CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 >Maybe a little more education and many examples (with links to authoritative sources and clear documentation) _**for APIs and for Protocols**_ would be appropriate now.

-We agree, and also, a quick state of the art of current major database solution vendors to the legal profession ecosystem (Legal Tech - Law tech - Legal Engineering) might come handy just to roughly evaluate the share of SQL vs non-SQL and alternatives.
+Also, a quick state of the art of current major database solution vendors to the legal profession ecosystem (Legal Tech - Law tech - Legal Engineering) might come handy just to roughly evaluate the share of SQL vs non-SQL and alternatives.

 #